Blogs08 Mar 2024

 We all love munching on deliciously sweet Apples, don’t we?
 But, did you know they are also prebiotic?
 Apples are sources of antioxidants, polyphenols and pectin.
 These may aid digestion, improve metabolism and regulate cholesterol.

 A source of fibre, resistant starch and bet-glucan, whole oats are excellent prebiotics that may have positive effects on the gut health.
-They may also help keep one full for longer and possibly aid in weight control.
+They may also help keep one full for longer and supporting goals tied to prebiotics for weight loss and offering solid advantages of prebiotics overall.

 A source of soluble and insoluble fibres, millets too are considered prebiotic and may have the ability to support a healthy gut.
 Having them regularly may boost bowel movement and reduce the risk of many health issues.